hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 The [iLOrest](http://hpe.com/info/resttool) tool allows in-band and out-of-band Redfish management, as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).

-If you are logged in an HPE iLO 4 or iLO 5 based server as a privileged user (`root` or `Administrator`), you can perform in-band management tasks with iLOrest without providing any credentials.
+If you are logged into an HPE iLO 4 or iLO 5 based server as a privileged user (`root` or `Administrator`), you can perform in-band management tasks with iLOrest without providing any credentials.
 You just have to issue GET or SET commands in a straight forward manner to query the local iLO Redfish service.

-The following picture shows an SSH root session creation, toward an HPE DL360 Gen10 with the execution of an iLOrest GET command without any formal login process.
+The following picture shows an SSH root session creation toward an HPE DL360 Gen10 with the execution of an iLOrest GET command without any formal login process.
 The `Discovering data...Done` message means that iLOrest could effectively log into the local iLO 5 and save metadata in its cache.
 Then, it displays the output of the GET command (`Model=iLO 5`).

 ![Successful in-band GET command](/img/successfulinbandget.png "Successful in-band GET command")